|

 Maine Demographics

-Maine is a popular tourist destination, but it also experiences harsh winters and, consequently, the great temporary influx of visitors occurs during the warmer months.
+Maine is a popular tourist destination, but it also experiences snowy winters and, consequently, the great temporary influx of visitors occurs during the warmer months.
 Many of these visitors establish an alternate secondary residence in Maine during some or all warm months and then depart for their primary residence in the off-season.

 |